 The Civil Code establishes the following patentability conditions for inventions, utility models and industrial designs:

 |Novelty||Inventive step||Industrial application||Originality|

 There are certain exemptions from the protection regime.
 Discoveries, scientific theories, mathematical methods, purely aesthetic elements, rules and methods of intellectual or economic activities, computer programs and solutions that provide information only without an element of technical application cannot be patented in Russia.
 Furthermore, plant varieties, species of animals or biological ways of obtaining them (except for microbiological processes), the products of these techniques and circuit layouts cannot be protected as inventions.

 Methods for cloning of human beings, human genetic modification techniques and the use of human embryos for industrial and commercial purposes and other objects that are contrary to morality cannot be registered.
 However, Rospatent is known to have registered inventions related to molecular biology, namely DNA selection methods.

 As a general rule, patent applications in relation to business processes are refused; however, it appears that Rospatent is becoming more receptive to applications to register inventions that, although relating to business processes, are structured in the form of patentable methods.
 Methods of treatment or diagnosis may be patentable methods, and there are precedents for these inventions having been registered.

-The company name is protected in Russia upon the company's registration with the tax authorities.
+A company name is protected in Russia upon the company's registration with the tax authorities.
 The right to use a trade name is protected independently, regardless of the company name or trademarks.
-A trademark or a service mark needs to be registered in order to be protected in Russia.
+A trademark or a service mark must be registered to be protected in Russia.
 An appellation of origin and a geographical indication should also be registered at Rospatent.